AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 ## Transactional email threshold

-The transactional email threshold refers to the number of transactional email messages that you can send from Pro environments within a specific time period.
+The transactional email threshold refers to the number of transactional email messages that you can send from Pro environments within a specific time period, such as 12,000 emails per month from non-production environments.
 The threshold is designed to protect against sending spam and potentially damaging your email reputation.

 There are no hard limits on the number of emails that can be sent in the Production environment, as long as the Sender Reputation score is over 95%.
 The reputation is affected by the number of bounced or rejected emails and whether DNS-based spam registries have flagged your domain as a potential spam source.
 See [Emails not sent when SendGrid credits exceeded on Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/emails-not-being-sent-sendgrid-credits-exceeded.html) in the _Commerce Support Knowledge Base_.